TIBCOSoftware/tci-flogo/readme.md

 In situations where the value or display of a field is dependent on values of preceding fields, the contribution should provide typescripts.
 It consists of _*.module.ts_ ([Angular Module](https://angular.io/guide/ngmodule)) and _*.ts_ ([Angular Service](https://angular.io/guide/architecture#services))

-<ac:structured-macro ac:name="info" ac:schema-version="1" ac:macro-id="c32d1096-1992-444a-9f8d-8ae518bfdf32"><ac:parameter ac:name="title">NOTE</ac:parameter><ac:rich-text-body>

-We do not support third-party libraries in typescript code.
+> We do not support third-party libraries in typescript code.
 Recommended using HTTP module wherever possible.

-</ac:rich-text-body></ac:structured-macro></div>

 </td>